 I was able to grow high-light requiring carpet plants very successfully.

-The top LED choice for a 10-gallon reef tank:
+The top LED lights for a 10-gallon reef tank:

-For a 10-gallon reef tank that revolves around newbie-friendly soft corals, zoas and, mushrooms I could recommend getting an ABI Tuna Blue:
+For a 10-gallon reef tank that revolves around newbie-friendly soft corals, zoas and, mushrooms I would recommend getting an ABI Tuna Blue 12W.

 If yours is a typical 20″ x 10″ x 12″ aquarium two bulbs would sufficiently cover all ground.
 If you’re still loading the tank up with corals, one bulb may be enough, depending on where you will position it.